PaesslerAG/gval/README.md

 ## API Breaks

 The library is designed for API stability but still in beta.
 Stable releases will explicitly state when an API break happens via an increased the major version number.

-## Missing Features

-- [ ] Expression Formatter (a new Language that formats a expressions)
-- [ ] SQL Expression (a new Language that converts a expression into a SQL expression)

 -------------------------------------
 Credits to Reene French for the gophers.